-Note: If you're ready to submit an article to Embedded, please be sure to follow our editorial guidelines.
+Note: If you're ready to submit an article to Embedded, please be sure to follow our submission guidelines.
 If you're still in the planning stages in writing an article, read on!

 Embedded is a website devoted to the concerns of professional engineers developing embedded systems -- the software, firmware, and hardware – and integrating them and testing.
 We publish articles and blogs that explain all techniques, methods, and algorithms related to embedded systems.
 Our goal is to advance the state of the art for our readers, making their lives easier and simultaneously improving their productivity.
 To that end, we need your help.
 We are looking for embedded systems engineers and developers who will share their experience with our site users.